JustinTimperio/xen-guest-tools/tasks.md

 - [x] What does [guestmetric_test.go](https://github.com/JustinTimperio/xen-guest-tools/blob/master/go-source/guestmetric/guestmetric_test.go) and [xenstore_test.go](https://github.com/JustinTimperio/xen-guest-tools/tree/master/go-source/xenstoreclient) test?
 Can they be move to `/tests` and used in a release test suite?
     - xenstore_test.go: Seems to be client side testing of xenstore and file perms.
 No reason to merge with tests
     - guestmetric_test.go: Seems to be client side testing/benchmarking of vm "hardware" speed.
 No reason to merge with tests
-- [ ] Can the source files be restructured so there are NOT multiple files with the same name?
+- [x] Can the source files be restructured so there are NOT multiple files with the same name?
+    - Yes this was faily easy
-- [ ] Can the source files be merged into a single core `/go-source` folder?
+- [x] Can the source files be merged into a single core `/go-source` folder?
+    - Given the way that source file interrelate, No these files can not be merged into a master folder
 - [x] Does the FreeBSD and Alpine forks use different/modified source code?
     - The source code itself does not seem to be modified but it does require non-systemd init scripts.
 FreeBSD must also be compiled using GOOS=FreeBSD
 - [ ] Add case exceptions for issues reported by gosec [here](https://github.com/JustinTimperio/xen-guest-tools/issues/1).